Quiet233/CMC1/README.md

-# ACMC
+# CMC
-Architecture Change Metrics Calculator
+Commit-level Metrics Calculator

 # Metrics
 The metrics calculated by this tool are as follows：